bjxiezz/Step-by-step-protocol-for-PHP-exercises-of-CodeLouisville/README.md

 # Step-by-step-protocol-for-PHP-exercises-of-CodeLouisville

-Please replace UserName as your own github user name Excerise 3 "php-exercise-string-search" was used as the example here
+* Please replace UserName as your own github user name.
+* Excerise 3 "php-exercise-string-search" was used as the example here

 1. Fork
   * make sure that you have logged into github